Climate change in Israel: Ecosystems

 Rising temperatures due to climate change are profoundly impacting habitats especially those located in coastal regions.
 Coastal regions are also experiencing an increase of invasive species entering the Mediterranean through the Suez Canal.
 Dozens of species that are from more tropical environments are able to migrate to Israel's waters with the rising ocean temperatures.
 As a result of these changes in the ecosystems, Israel is working to protect its 118-mile coastline and ensure protection of biodiversity as well as keeping existing habitats safe from human interference.
 The Rosh Hanikra Marine Reserve has documented the survival of key species as a result of just a few years of protection through conservation.
 Since 2019, Israel has increased its coastline protection from 0.3% to 4% protected areas.
 Another 4.5% will be protected in the coming years.
 These levels of protection are not in line with the 2020 target of 10% protected coastline.
 In terms of land, 24% of Israel is considered nature reserves.
 The establishment of protected areas is becoming increasingly difficult with the influx of the population.

 However, the ecosystem impacts will be uneven.
 A recent study about the ecosystems of Israel and climate change projections on native Israeli plants, demonstrated that a multi-year induced drought did not show to have a significant or detrimental effect on the semi-arid/Mediterranean plants tested.
 While the study only tested plants from two major ecosystem types, it challenges claims that climate change will have serious negative effects on all ecosystems of Israel.

 Impacts on people

 Climate change has led to adverse impacts on the economy, agriculture, population health, and stability in Israel.
 Indeed, according to a study from 2023, climate change-linked heat wave could claim as many as 330 people each summer unless the issues have been addressed, with the above-65 population being most at risk.
 Climate change in Israel has disproportionate effects on vulnerable populations, such as women, children, the elderly, immigrants and marginalized communities.
-In particular, populations living in the West Bank, Gaza, and Negev desert are more susceptible to the effects of climate change and mitigation efforts.
-Some have labelled this phenomenon in Israel as environmental apartheid whereby Palestinian resources have been exploited for use by Israelis while experiencing unequal effects of environmental degradation.